Kaggle Kernels and Google Colab are great.

 - Install CUDA Toolkit.
 NVIDIA has a sweet wizard that can generate installation commands for your system.
 Execute all commands that it suggests you.

 - Install cuDNN. cuDNN is a GPU-accelerated library with primitives for deep learning.
-You need to be registered here in order to access the library.
+You need to be registered in NVIDIA Developer Program in order to access the library.
 In the end, you will be landed on a page where you can download cuDNN Runtime and Developer libraries as well as Code Samples and User Guide.
 I downloaded all three of them as deb packages and installed.

 Here is the official installation guide from NVIDIA.